vishalravim/Credit-Card-transaction---powerbi/README.md

 # Credit-Card-transaction---powerbi
-Data was uploaded with the help of SQL
+Data was uploaded with the help of SQL,
 DAX measures were utilized to provide insights